vit0rr/portfolio/data/blog/introduction-to-rust.md

 ### Basic Data types in Rust

-We have four types in Rust.
+We have five types in Rust.

 - integers
 - floating-point
-- numbers
+- compound types
 - booleans
 - characters